siriusnottin/devserver/README.md

 My setup is the same as their example (for now):

-1. local tmux profile: `tmux -CC new -A -s main`
+- local: local tmux profile: `tmux -CC new -A -s main`
-2. devserver tmux profile: `ssh -t devserver 'tmux -CC new -A -s main'`
+- devserver: devserver tmux profile: `ssh -t devserver 'tmux -CC new -A -s main'`

 ## Todo

 - [X] Make a script.
-- [ ] Use [Starship theme](https://github.com/starship/starship): I did not succeded setting up this theme with znap.
+- [X] Use [Starship theme](https://github.com/starship/starship): I did not succeded setting up this theme with znap.
 - [X] Fix the commands that can't be executed from this script. ([Issue #1](https://github.com/siriusnottin/devserver/issues/1))
 - [ ] Add a command to create a new vm.
 - [ ] List all my mac apps to install them using brew.